oracle-livelabs/database-maa/recovery-service/on-demand-backup/on-demand-backup.md

     > **Note:** it may take 10-20 seconds to appear.
     ![Work request list that shows the backup work](images/backup_work_request.png)

-2. The backup will complete in approximately 10 minutes and the state will show Succeeded.
+2. The backup will complete in approximately 10 minutes and the state will show Succeeded

-3. The backup will also appear under "Resources | Backups" with the name provided in Task 1 above.
+3. The backup will also appear under "Resources | Backups" with the name provided in Task 1 above
     ![Active backup under backups](images/jobs_backup.png)

+Note: "Long-term backup" type which appears in the backup history

 ## Learn More